johannschopplich/apiful/docs/guide/extension-types.md

 ### `HandlerExtensionBuilder`

 Handler extensions are the foundation of any `ApiClient`, as they provide the call signature.

-Although you can add multiple handler extensions, only one is required and it is recommended to have only one.
+> [!IMPORTANT]
+> Only one handler extension (callable extension) is allowed per client.
+If you add multiple handler extensions, the last one will override the previous ones.

 Let's write a simple handler extension that uses [ofetch](https://github.com/unjs/ofetch) to make requests.
 This is basically the same code as the `ofetchBuilder` provided by APIful.